randombk/llm2sh/README.md

 - OpenAI: You can sign up for an API key on the [OpenAI website](https://platform.openai.com/).
 - Claude: You can sign up for an API key on the [Claude API Console](https://console.anthropic.com/dashboard).
 - Groq: You can sign up for an API key on the [GroqCloud Console](https://console.groq.com/).
+- Cerebras: You can sign up for an API key on the [Cerebras Developer Platform](https://cloud.cerebras.ai/).

 ### Configuration